dventura3/system-design/README.md

 ## Sagas

+When to use SAGA?
+- Your system requires data integrity and consistency in distributed transactions that span multiple data stores (=> when difference services have access to different DBs and each service is responsible to update these different DBs).
+- The data store (for example, a NoSQL database) doesn't provide 2PC to provide ACID transactions, you need to update multiple tables within a single transaction, and implementing 2PC within the application boundaries would be a complex task.
+- A central controlling process that manages the participant transactions might become a single point of failure.
+- The saga participants are independent services and need to be loosely coupled.

 ![sagas](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-II/distributed-transactions/sagas.png)

 A saga is a sequence of local transactions.
 Each local transaction updates the database and publishes a message or event to trigger the next local transaction in the saga.
 If a local transaction fails because it violates a business rule then the saga executes a series of compensating transactions that undo the changes that were made by the preceding local transactions.